- Code ENVS8003

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-- Approximately 65 hours of self-study which will include preparation for lectures, presentation and other assessment tasks.
+- Approximately 72 hours of self-directed study which will include preparation for lectures, presentation and other assessment tasks.

 Students are expected to actively participate and contribute towards discussions.